Before you fly

-We will send you more details later.
 You can pack light, as we have an efficient laundry service.
 Of key importance is your camera and binoculars.
-For day time wear light-weight long-sleeved shirts, trousers/shorts/skirts, rain coat (Nov – March), not forgetting sun hat and high SPF sun cream!
+For day time wear light-weight long-sleeved shirts, trousers/shorts/skirts, rain coat (Nov – March), no bright colours.
+Not forgetting sun hat and high SPF sun cream!
 For the evenings you might like to change and cover up.
 Please dress as you feel most comfortable.

 Zambia experiences power cuts every now and then.
 Bring a good torch with you.
 We recommend the use of LED torches as the batteries last much longer.

 Zambia is a tropical country and you must think about any health precautions before you fly.
 While malaria is not particularly bad around the Lodge we would recommend all guests take malaria tablets.
 You must also check with your doctor about which inoculations you will need.
 At the border you may be asked for proof of yellow fever vaccination.
 Please "google" for the latest information.

 Tha Zambia Kwacha is the national currency but in lodges and hotels the US dollar is also accepted.
 Credit card is used more and more but on some places only VISA card will work.
 Outside travel offices, lodges and hotels all local payments have to be done in Zambian Kwacha.
 You can change your money at all borders and at airports.
 In our village we have an Visa ATM where you can withdraw Zambian Kwacha.